bogey3/NTLM_Info/readme.md

 This module can be used to extract information using the NTLMSSP challenge provided during NTLM authentication.

 ## How to use this module
-This module can retrieve NTLMSSP information from HTTP, SMTP, and RDP servers.
+This module can retrieve NTLMSSP information from HTTP, SMB, SMTP, and RDP servers.

 Below is a simple sample program that uses this module:
 ```go